andersen-lab/Freyja/docs/src/wiki/freyja-measles.rst

 4. Align your reads to your reference genome using an aligner of your choice.
 Here, we use minimap2 with parameters set for aligning short reads to a reference genome.
+We will be using simulated reads produced using `this amplicon read simulation pipeline <https://github.com/mariaelf97/amplicon_sequencing_simulator>_

 .. code::